GSA/digitalgov.gov/content/events/2019/12/2019-12-01-alex-alex-dance-party.md

 # Learn how to edit our pages at https://workflow.digital.gov

 slug: alex-alex-dance-party
-title: "Part 1: Alex + Alex Office Dance Party"
+title: "Alex + Alex Office Dance Party"
 deck: "Hosting a dance party in your office is easier than you'd expect"
 summary: "Alex and Alex will cover the basics of hosting a dance party in your office."
 host: "Digital.gov Univeristy"